 6. Credit Card Logos and Security Seals

 Speaking of keeping online shoppers at ease, you might want to add credit card logos and security seals to your website to reassure shoppers that your site is a secure, trusted place to do business.
 Make them visible at least in the shopping cart and checkout phases of your site, or even try integrating them into the footer of your website.

 7. Checkout Buttons

 The less time customers have to spend looking for an option to check out, the sooner they'll take action and buy.
 We recommend putting checkout calls-to-action -- in a color that really stands out -- at the top and bottom of your web pages.

 Check out this checkout button example from ModCloth (no pun intended):

 Want a little button design help?
-Click here to see our library of 50+ call-to-action button templates.
+Click here to see get free call-to-action templates.